 - Do not increase the oven temperature in an attempt to speed up the bake time.
 All granolas, but especially granola made with chocolate and almond butter needs to be baked low and slow to prevent burning and confirm it cooks through evenly.

 - When making substitutes, keep the wet and dry ratios the same.
 Granola recipes are very easy to customize, but it is very important to keep the ratios the same.

 - Don’t touch the granola until completely cooled.
 As tempting as it is, don’t do it!
 The granola continues to firm up as it cools and interrupting this process can cause it to lose its crunchiness.

 - If doubling the recipe, use multiple baking sheets!
-Granola is easy to make in large batches, but spread over multiple baking sheets to ensure the layer is thin and uniform.
+High protein granola is easy to make in large batches, but spread over multiple baking sheets to ensure the layer is thin and uniform.
 Thick layers will be difficult to cook through with out burning and will be difficult to make crunchy.